lolbunny385/Zootopia/README.md

 ## This Project aims to deploy CDH cluster fully automated using ansible tools.
 in this project we have two way for deploying our CDH:
 - FullStack  - deploying CDH with HA and wide range of machines.
-- minimal - deployinh CDH with core machines and without HA.
+- Minimal - deployinh CDH with core machines and without HA.

 ### let's take a look on the deployment process:
-- `A` clone the repository to your local machine in path `/home/vagrant/hosts/` using the command `git clone`.
+- `A` clone the repository to your local machine in path `/home/vagrant/(minimal/fullstack)/` using the command `git clone`.
-  > $ git clone https://github.com/lolbunny385/Zootopia/ /home/vagrant/hosts
+  > $ git clone https://github.com/lolbunny385/Zootopia/ /home/vagrant/(minimal/fullstack)
 - `B` we should bring up the machines.
 We are deploying the machines using vagrant tool, so you should install the latest relase of virtualbox and vagrant.
-- `C` , go to path /home/vagrant/hosts and press the command `$ vagrant up` ,this processs will provision for you the needed machines.
+- `C` , go to path /home/vagrant/(minimal/fullstack) and press the command `$ vagrant up` ,this processs will provision for you the needed machines.
 > For fullstack deploying the machines will be :
   - manager1 - this machine running cloudera manager server
   - manager2 - this machine running CMS